rocketvalidator/docs-rocketvalidator/docs/google-analytics.md

 ### Create a filter in Google Analytics

 The last step is going back to your Google Analytics account, Admin section.
 Click on "Filters" on the "View" column.
 Click on "Add Filter".
 Set the Filter Name as "User-Agent RocketValidator".
 Choose "Custom" in Filter Type.
 In the Exclude option, select the field "User-Agent" on the Custom Dimensions.
-And, in Filter Pattern, use this regular expression: ".*RocketValidator.*".
+And, in Filter Pattern, use this regular expression: `.*RocketValidator.*`.

 ![Google Analytics Filter screenshot](/img/google-analytics/06.png)

 And that's it!
-It may take some hours for the filter to take effect (but in most cases it's just a matter of minutes).
+It may take some time for the filter to take effect (but in most cases it's just a matter of minutes).
 This method does not remove traffic retroactively - it can only filter out traffic happening after the creation of the filter.